aammd/Habitat_Filtering/MS/OrgSize2.md

 larger-bodied organisms.

-The size-plasticity hypothesis makes a testable prediction about the consequences of environmental variation for similar communities: community composition will become diverge in different environments, but this divergence will be greatest between larger species and increasingly weak in smaller organisms.
+The size-plasticity hypothesis makes a testable prediction about the consequences of environmental variation for similar communities: for communities which begin at a simiar species composition will diverge under different environments, but this divergence will be greatest between larger species and increasingly weak in smaller organisms.
 To test these predictions, we performed a manipulative experiment in the same habitat as Farjalla et al. (2012).
 We studied the same groups of